crmlatte/tp/docs/DeveloperGuide.md

 **Target user profile**:

-This product is for university CS Teaching Assistants who need to track and manage student details efficiently, the TA also:
+This product is for National University of Singapore's School of Computing Teaching Assistants (TA) who need to track and manage student details efficiently, the TA also:
 * Prefers fast keyboard-driven interactions over mouse usage.
 * Manages small groups of students.
 * Needs quick access to student GitHub accounts and repositories.